dotmesh-io/docs/hugo/content/tutorials/library.md

 ## Using subdots to support polyglot persistence

+<img src="/hugo/library-01-one-does-not-simply.png" alt="one does not simply capture the state of three microservices at once (meme based on 'one does not simply walk into mordor' from the lord of the rings)" style="width: 80%;" />

+_Actually, we can!_

 Take a look at the [`docker-compose.yml`](https://github.com/dotmesh-io/moby-counter/blob/multiple-services/docker-compose.yml) file in this branch.

-<img src="/hugo/library-01-one-does-not-simply.png" alt="one does not simply capture the state of three microservices at once (meme based on 'one does not simply walk into mordor' from the lord of the rings)" style="width: 80%;" />

-_Yes we can!_

 Note how it has _three_ stateful components (excerpt):